 - The law prohibits active consent for any part of comprehensive sexual health education or HIV prevention education.
 Passive (not active) parent/guardian notification is required for comprehensive sexual health education and HIV prevention education, either at the beginning of the school year or at least 14 days prior to instruction.

 - Comprehensive sexual health and HIV prevention education are both mandated instruction and shall occur once in middle school and once in high school.
 The EC defines comprehensive sexual health education as “education regarding human development and sexuality, including education on pregnancy, contraception, and STIs” and HIV prevention education as “instruction on the nature of HIV and acquired immune deficiency syndrome (AIDS), methods of transmission, strategies to reduce the risk of HIV infection, and social and public health issues related to HIV and AIDS.”

 - Abstinence may not be discussed in isolation.
 The EC requires that instruction and materials include information that abstinence is the only certain way to prevent HIV, other STIs, and unintended pregnancy.
-However, it also states: "Instruction shall provide information about the value of delaying sexual activity while also providing medically accurate information on other methods of preventing HIV and other STIs and pregnancy."
-"Abstinence-only" sex education, which offers abstinence as the only option for preventing STIs and unintended pregnancy, is not permitted in California public schools.
+However, it also states: “Instruction shall provide information about the value of delaying sexual activity while also providing medically accurate information on other methods of preventing HIV and other STIs and pregnancy.”
+“Abstinence-only” or “Sexual Risk Avoidance Education” sex education, which offers abstinence as the only option for preventing STIs and unintended pregnancy, is not permitted in California public schools or charter schools.

-If you have any questions regarding this subject, please contact Sharia E. Smith, Comprehensive Sexual Health Education Consultant, Coordinated School Health and Safety Office, by phone at 916-319-0914 or by e-mail at email@example.com, or visit the California Department of Education Comprehensive Sexual Health and HIV/AIDS Instruction Web page at https://www.cde.ca.gov/ls/he/se/.
+If you have any questions regarding this subject, please contact Sharla E. Smith, School Health Education Consultant, School Health and Safety Office, by phone at 916-319-0914 or by email at firstname.lastname@example.org, or visit the California Department of Education Comprehensive Sexual Health and HIV/AIDS web page at https://www.cde.ca.gov/ls/he/se.